Alcohol & Other Drugs

 How does it impact academics?

-Substance abuse can lead to poor class attendance, missed deadlines for assignments, and an overall decline in performance.
-Substance abuse can also increase the likelihood of developing a mental health issue.
+Substance misuse can lead to poor class attendance, missed deadlines for assignments, and an overall decline in performance.
+Johns Hopkins students who report using marijuana have a lower overall GPA than their peers who do not use marijuana.

 How does it impact relationships?

 While substances are sometimes used as "social lubricants" to lower inhibitions and facilitate social interactions, they can also have a negative impact on relationships.
-Abuse and / or dependence can lead to altercations, social withdrawal, secrecy, risky sexual behavior, and diminished intimacy.
+Misuse, whether on one given occasion or over a long period can lead to altercations, social withdrawal, secrecy, risky sexual behavior, and diminished intimacy.

 How does it impact the workplace?